BoaPi/learning-rust/README.md

   * when a value should be owned, where it is only needed to know that a certain trait is implemented, rahter than a specific type

+### Enumerations

+* is used to define a type by enumerating over its possible varinats
+* is used to encode meaning with data

 ## Packages

 * `PathBuf` from `std::path` is also a string, but for file system paths an works cross-platform
 * `std::fs::read_to_string` will read fill to a value
 * calling `.lines()` on the return value of `std::fs::read_to_string` will give me an iterable value, where each index is a line
 * the result of `.lines()` is a `String`, which has a `.contains()` method, to check if a string contains a certain pattern
+* `anyhow` is a package to handle errors and to have pretty printing to console